NichtJens/xkcd-garbage-math/README.md

-# xkcd-garbage-math
-Garbage Math for Python
+# Garbage Math for Python

 `from garbage import Garbage`